Flopster101/android_device_samsung_m34x/README.md

-## TWRP Device Tree for Samsung Galaxy A25 5G
+## TWRP Device Tree for Samsung Galaxy M34 5G

-The Galaxy A25 5G (codenamed "_a25x_") is a mid-range smartphone from Samsung.
+The Galaxy M34 5G (codenamed "_m34x_") is a mid-range smartphone from Samsung.

-It was announced and released in December 2023.
+It was announced and released in July 2023.

 ## Device specifications